eclipse-lsp4j/lsp4j/Contributing.md

 3. Import the root of LSP4J as a Gradle project:
   - File -> Import
   - Existing Grade Project
-  - Select root of cloned directory as "Project root directory"
+  - Select the root of the cloned directory as "Project root directory"
   - Finish the wizard - this will import all the projects but there will be lots of errors

 4. Run the "eclipse assemble" gradle targets.
-  - There is already a launch configuration called "lsp4j-build-gradle", run it.
+  - There is already a launch configuration in the root of the repository called "lsp4j-build-gradle", run it.
   - Doing this will generate the missing files and update the project configurations

 5. Clean the projects